Interstate 75 in Tennessee: Other incidents

 On March 28, 1994, a runaway barge that had broken loose from its mooring due to flooding struck the I-75 bridge over the Tennessee River, along with the US 11 bridge and a railroad bridge.
 The collision broke loose a chunk of concrete from a post, but engineers determined that it caused no major structural damage.
 I-75 had been closed to traffic on this section in preparation for the collision.

 On April 1, 2019, part of the bridge on I-75 southbound over the ramp from I-24 westbound to I-75 northbound at the split in Chattanooga collapsed, injuring one person and blocking traffic for hours.
-The bridge, built in 1959, is one of the oldest on I-75 in Tennessee, and the interchange is the site of frequent accidents.
+The bridge, built in 1959, was one of the oldest on I-75 in Tennessee, and the interchange had been the site of frequent accidents.
 TDOT's chief engineer said that the collapse was most likely caused by weakening of the bridge's rail that occurred when an illegally oversized load hit the bridge.

 Improvements

 Throughout its history, I-75 has seen many reconstruction and widening projects in Tennessee.

-TDOT first proposed to widen the concurrent segment with I-40 between the Pellissippi Parkway and I-640 to eight lanes in early 1981, which was subsequently approved by the Federal Highway Administration (FHWA) on October 9, 1986.
-However, TDOT initially chose to widen the section between the split with I-40 near Lenoir City and I-640 from four to six lanes, which took place in the earlier to mid-1980s.
-Between 1990 and 2006, a series of projects widened the segment between SR 131 and I-640 and reconstructed multiple interchanges along this segment.
+Knoxville projects

+On June 22, 1980, the American Association of State Highway Transportation Officials approved rerouting I-75 from Downtown Knoxville onto the western leg of I-640.
+The old route of I-75 between I-40 and I-640/US 25W became I-275.
+This redesignation went into effect when the western leg of I-640 was completed and opened to traffic on December 23, 1980, and was intended to remove through traffic from downtown Knoxville in preparation for the 1982 World's Fair.
+The stretch of I-40/75 between Papermill Road and the western terminus with I-640, as well as the portion of I-40 continuing into downtown, were widened to six lanes between May 1980 and March 1982, less than two months before the fair opened.

+By the mid-1970s, the concurrent segment of I-40 with I-75 between Lenoir City and western Knoxville was congested.
+The FHWA authorized TDOT in 1978 to widen the section from the I-75 interchange near Lenoir City to the Pellissippi Parkway to six lanes and the segment from the Pellissippi Parkway to I-640 to eight lanes, and to reconstruct interchanges along this section.
+TDOT announced plans to proceed with the project in May 1981, initially choosing to widen the entire segment to six lanes due to the need for immediate congestion relief and additional right-of-way required by the larger project.
+The six-lane project began in July 1984 with the segment between Papermill Road and the Pellissippi Parkway, and was completed in December 1985.
+The remainder of the project, located between the Pellissippi Parkway and the I-75 split, was done from June 1985 to July 1986.